ozbillwang/azure-arm-template-best-practices/README.md

 + ARM template has no state file or similar function, so it doesn't care what resources you already have, it just overrides the setting.
 So that means,
   + If the resource is not exist, it will create that resource with the setting you put in ARM template.
+  + If the resource is exsit, with same setting, it will ignore to update it.
-  + If the resource is exist, it just overrides the setting, no care what's the original setting on it
+  + If the resource is exist, with changes, it just overrides the whole setting on that resource, no care what's the original setting on it
   + If you clean some resources and apply this template again, ARM template doesn't delete the cleaned resources.
   + If you accidentally apply a totally different template, **but with same template name**, it would not stop you, just create or update the resources in template.
 + There is no way to reference resources from another ARM template's output, even it has **output** in its syntax.